Microsoft/azure-docs.pt-pt/articles/sentinel/connect-zimperium-mtd.md

 ## <a name="validate-connectivity"></a>Validar conectividade

-Pode demorar mais de 20 minutos até que os seus registos comecem a aparecer no Log Analytics.
+Pode demorar até que os seus registos comecem a aparecer no Log Analytics.

 ## <a name="next-steps"></a>Passos seguintes